as never is very occasionally needed in TypeScript. Let's look at an example where it's necessary.

 };

 As you can see, it resolves to a union of functions, each with a different parameter.
-One function takes a string
+One function takes a string, another a number, and the last a boolean.

 So, the function actually resolves to: